-Here's an example: several years after moving into your home, you get a huge tax refund,a large legacy, or a cash gift; , you could apply a portion of this windfall toward your loan principal, resulting in significant savings and a shorter payback period.
-Unless the loan is very large, even small amounts applied early can yield huge benefits over the duration of the loan.
+It may not be possible for you to pay more every month or even every year.
+But you should remember that most mortgages allow you to make additional principal payments at any time.
+Any time you come into unexpected money, consider using this rule to make an additional one-time payment on your principal.
+For example: a few years after buying your home, you receive a very large tax refund,a large legacy, or a cash gift; , you could pay this money toward your mortgage loan principal, resulting in significant savings and a shorter payback period.
+Unless the loan is very large, even a few thousand dollars applied early in the loan period can yield huge benefits over the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.